Pediatric Respiratory Failure Clinical Presentation

 Grunting is an expiratory sound made by infants as they exhale against a closed glottis.
 It is an attempt to increase functional residual capacity and lung volume.
 This is done in order to raise functional residual capacity above the critical closing volume and to avoid alveolar collapse.
 This physical finding represents impending respiratory failure and should not be overlooked.

-Assess for accessory muscle use and nasal flaring.
+Assess for accessory muscle use and nasal flaring, as well as for respiratory effort.
 Suprasternal and intercostal retractions are present when high negative pleural pressures are required to overcome airway obstruction or stiff lungs.

 Evaluate for paradoxical movement of the chest wall.
 In the presence of abnormalities of the pulmonary pump, paradoxical chest-wall movement occurs because of instability of the chest wall associated with absent intercostal muscle use.
 As the diaphragm contracts and pushes abdominal contents out, the chest wall retracts inward instead of expanding normally.
 Termed abdominal breathing, this, however, may be a normal compensatory pattern for a very young infant with chronic lung disease or decreased chest wall compliance.